russellwstanley/gokatatest/Readme.md

 Go is a very difficlt game for computers to play well and professional players still beat the strongest AIs.

-### Players

-There are 2 players, black and white.
-The players place pieces (called "stones" on the board)

 ### The Board